stephenpearson/kitchen-oci/README.md

    - user\_data, Add user data scripts
    - hostname\_prefix, Prefix for the generated hostnames (note that OCI doesn't like underscores)
    - freeform\_tags, Hash containing tag name(s) and values(s)
+   - use\_instance\_principals, Boolean flag indicated whether Instance Principals should be used as credentials (see below)

 Optional settings for WinRM support in Windows: